jreisinger/docs/notes/Φιλοσοφία/summa/logic.md

-[Argument](https://dai.fmph.uniba.sk/~filit/fvd/dokaz.html) (reasoning): a proof that a certain proposition is true by showing that it follows (logically and necessarily) from other propositions being true
+[Argument](https://dai.fmph.uniba.sk/~filit/fvd/dokaz.html) (reasoning): a proof that a certain proposition is true by showing that it follows (logically and necessarily - what cannot be otherwise) from other propositions being true

 * logically valid
 * logically invalid